jedi-academy/learn-4711/data/assignments/assignment1faq.md

 You don't *have* to use the template parser.
 You could use a third party templating engine or conventional views.
 Just remember that PHP script in your view files will cost you marks.

-## I am overwhelmed.
-This is too much for an assignment.
-Where do I start?

-Hmmm
-- 3 models (plus provision for logging)
-- 3 main controllers, each with a subcontroller
-- homepage controller & dashboard view
-- 3 main views, each showing a list of stuff in a model
-- 3 subordinate views, each showing one item from a model

-Split across four team members, that does not strike me as excessive.

-Where to start?
-- get your team repo together, *copying* one of the CodeIgniter starters into it
-- agree on your models and mock data - this will help you visualize what you are making
-- put your homepage in place
-- build your three controllers; they will be similar at this point
-- build or tailor your view template
-- build your 7 view fragmentss (including homepage)
-- make sure the result looks like it belongs together

-Follow proper gitflow workflow all the while.

-## Rubric complete?

-You may notice that the assignment rubric does not address the administration usecase, or the logging.
-They will be needed as part of assignment 2, but I don't see them adding value to assignment 1.

-## Any words of wisdom regarding our changelog?
-(It is the biggest source of merge conflicts)

-Practically, you could always work towards a comprehensive changelog for the assignmen, a.k.a. a "release".
-See https://github.com/bcit-ci/CodeIgniter/blob/develop/user_guide_src/source/changelog.rst for an example.

-## Since we are no longer required to use logs for the assignment, my group was wondering what information the dashboard on the homepage should display.

-Provide a summary of the "state" of your data, as can be determined by the mock models.
-This would include a valuation ($$$ worth of materials on hand, $$$ worth of stock for sale), and could have some counts (# of different products stocked, # of recipes known, for instance).

-We'll beef this up for assignment 2 :)
+## How strict are the deadlines?

-## I know that the comp4711 assignment 1 submission is due at 5:30pm Sunday (today) but can it still be updated afterwards?
+I know that the comp4711 assignment 1 submission is due at 5:30pm Sunday (today) but can it still be updated afterwards?
 Some of the set would appreciate some extra time to tidy up the code.

 There will be time to clean up the code for assignment 2 :-/

+If you want to keep updating the "master" branch of your repo, it will only cost you 10% per day or portion thereof, after the deadline, that has changes.

 I am expecting the repo links to be up for 5:30 Sunday, and that the "master" branch (which I will be marking) will be unmodified from that point on.